 In adults and adolescents, the disease typically exhibits an autosomal dominant pattern of inheritance.
 In around 40% to 60% of cases, a mutation in 1 of the genes encoding sarcomeric proteins is identified.

 In up to 10% of cases in adults another underlying genetic disorder may be the cause of the HCM phenotype.
 In addition, nongenetic causes also account for some cases of unexplained LVH.3,4

 LVH can represent either a physiologic (athlete’s heart) or pathologic cardiac response that can occur in a variety of cardiac, genetic, and systemic diseases (Figure 10-2), or in response to hemodynamic loading of the ventricle (arterial hypertension and aortic stenosis).

-Accurate identification of the underlying etiology is critical given that HCM is a ...
+Accurate identification of the underlying etiology is critical ...